You probably are here because you want to improve the website you already have, or you’re trying to figure out what you should do for your new site.

 Some website owners have a great-looking site, they provide a positive UX experience for their users, and they seem to have thought of everything.
 But they forget the most important thing.
 The “call-to-action” (CTA) is the last thing your customers see before they leave your site and it is the factor that often gives customers the extra incentive to make a purchase.

-Today, most web owners consider this the final stage of “the customer journey.”
-Websites are less sales-oriented than they used to be today, also.
+Today, most web owners consider this the final stage of “the buyer’s journey.”
+Websites are designed to be less sales-oriented than they used to be.
 That’s because people have gotten desensitized to ad-related copy.
 We all have commercials and ads coming toward us every day so that we barely listen to them anymore.
 TV shows, radio programs, and online sites are filled with ads.
 So the website owner today should focus on creating the best customer journey through their site so that the natural response at the end of this journey is a sale.

 Remember that your website should be your “virtual real estate,” your most important asset that you have to help convert sales as well as build your clientele.
 Communicating value through your online content is critical, as well as to set goals for your brand.
 You will set your own goals for your business according to what is most important to you.
 But some of the most important goals are listed below.
 Below the list is a brief description of each and why it is important.